CdecPGL/minimal-serializer/README.md

 #### CMake

 1. Install a compiler which is compatible with C++17
-1. Install Boost Library 1.69 or higher (It is convenience to use vcpkg in Windows to install Boort Library)
+1. Install Boost Library 1.69 or higher (It is convenient to use vcpkg in Windows to install the Boost Library)
 1. Install CMake 3.8 or higher
 1. Move to the root directory of minimal-serializer
 1. `mkdir build`